 The company faced challenges during its 2020-21 season due to the COVID-19 pandemic, including show cancellations and the need to adapt plays to video format for online viewing.
 Dedicated artists, patrons, donors and staff helped the company weather the storm, however, and Next Act returned for in-person performances in fall 2021.

-In the 2021-22 season, Renaissance Theaterworks, an established local theatre company dedicated to promoting the work of female authors and artists, made 255 S. Water Street its artistic home.
+In the 2021-22 season, Renaissance Theaterworks, an established local theatre company dedicated to promoting the work of female authors and artists, made 255 S. Water Street its artistic home in partnership with Next Act.

 For a printable version of our history, please download our History Document.